+'''

 match (environ)

+'''

-Search for a matching route and return a (Route, urlargs) tuple.
+(deprecated) Search for a matching route and return a (callback, urlargs) tuple.
+The first element is the associated route callback with plugins applied.
 The second value is a dictionary with parameters extracted from the URL.
-Raise HTTPError (404/405) on a non-match.
+The Router raises HTTPError (404/405) on a non-match.